DragonL40/logseq/pages/molecular clock.md

 - Some parts of the genome will accumulate changes (mutations) at a relatively steady rate
 - The speed of accumulation depends on the part of DNA under study (some fast, some slow)
-- The "clock" is calibrated using the fossile record (e.g. orangutan fossils have been securely dated for apes), or the accumulation of mutations over generations
+- The "clock" is calibrated using the fossil record (e.g. orangutan fossils have been securely dated for apes), or the accumulation of mutations over generations